What we say...

 Like the new SIM drivers, TaylorMade haven’t gone back to the drawing board to start over, either.
 Speed Bridge technology – a supporting beam which attaches the sole to the top edge – made an appearance on last year’s M5 and M6 irons, and it’s fundamental to making the new SIM Max OS faster and longer.

-As the name suggests OS is oversized, but not nasty, rowing oar way.
+As the name suggests OS is oversized, but not nasty, in a rowing oar way.
 Face-height is 1mm taller than the SIM Max and there’s 1mm more offset, which helps position the centre of gravity further back to flight shots to counteract the strong lofts.
 Wide sole geometries position the centre of gravity low and back, delivering a high but penetrating ball flight.

 Think of the OS as a distance-orientated super game improver iron, which can add five yards of carry distance (half-a-club) over the SIM Max and you won’t go far wrong.
 TaylorMade say they’d work well in the hands of golfers who try to “scoop” shots into the air, too.